TorchedSammy/clematis/README.md

-	"vars": [""], // define a list of vars for the presence from the metadata (reference from `playerctl metadata`) "blacklist": [""], // list of blacklisted clients "whitelist": [""], // list of whitelisted clients (ignored if empty) "logLevel": "info", // level for log (accepts info, debug and error) "presence": {
+	"vars": [""], // define a list of vars for the presence from the metadata (reference from `playerctl metadata`) "blacklist": [""], // list of blacklisted clients "whitelist": [""], // list of whitelisted clients (ignored if empty) "useIdentifiers": false, // use mpris player identifiers (as listed by `playerctl -l`) instead of names "logLevel": "info", // level for log (accepts info, debug and error) "presence": {
 		"details": "{title}" // the top text in the presence